Droggelbecher/bevy-fast-tilemap/README.md

 ## Limitations

-- Only tested on Windows/WSL, no WASM support
+- Only tested on Windows, no WASM support
-- Currently no support for rotating or scaling the entity holding the map (it will not look like you'd expect).
+- No support for rotating or scaling the entity holding the map (it will not look like you'd expect).
   (You can of course still zoom/rotate the camera to achieve any such effect)
-- Currently no support for using maps in a 3d setting.
+- No support for using maps in a 3d setting.

+See [Troubleshooting](docs/Troubleshooting.md) for common problems and their mitigations.

 ## Related work